skent259/crapssim/crapssim_api/docs/DETERMINISM.md

 # CrapsSim Engine API — Determinism & Replay Contract

-This document describes how determinism works for the CrapsSim Engine API and how external tools (for example CSC, Evo, or research notebooks) can rely on it.
+This document outlines how determinism works for the CrapsSim Engine API and how external tools (CSC, Evo, research notebooks) can rely on it.

-## What “Deterministic” Means Here

-Given:

-- the same CrapsSim engine version,
-- the same initial table configuration,
-- the same initial bankroll,
-- the same seed, and
-- the same sequence of dice rolls,

-the API must produce the same sequence of game events and the same final bankroll and layout every time.
+## Seed-Based Determinism vs. Replay Tapes

+- **Seeded sessions**: A client provides a seed (or accepts a default).
+The engine’s RNG produces dice in a deterministic order.
+Given the same engine/API version, table configuration, bankroll, and seed, you should see the same rolls, outcomes, and bankroll trajectory.
+This is the default path for day-to-day use.
+- **Replay tapes**: A recorded sequence of inputs and engine-emitted events.
+Loading a tape bypasses RNG entirely and replays the captured dice and outcomes.
+Tapes are optional and aimed at research, debugging, and compatibility audits.

-The Engine API does **not** introduce its own game logic.
-It only forwards requests to CrapsSim and returns structured responses.
+The Engine API never injects game logic; it forwards requests to CrapsSim and returns its structured responses.
 CrapsSim remains the single source of truth for rules, payouts, and push/lose/win semantics.
+Tapes simply record and reapply those engine decisions.

 ## Seed Lifecycle (High-Level)

-At a high level:

 1. A client starts a session with a seed (or a default if none is provided).
-2. CrapsSim uses that seed to drive its RNG for dice rolls (or for any internal random decisions, if applicable).
+2. CrapsSim uses that seed to drive its RNG for dice rolls (or any internal randomness).
 3. Each roll is derived deterministically from the RNG state.
 4. The Engine API exposes those rolls and outcomes but never mutates them.

-Phase 4 will clarify:

-- how seeds are accepted and recorded,
-- how roll sequences are exposed for replay, and
-- what parts of the response are guaranteed stable versus “implementation detail” metadata.

 ## Replay Tapes (Concept)

-A **replay tape** is a minimal, portable representation of a session that can be used later to reproduce the same results.
+A **replay tape** is a portable representation of a session that can be used later to reproduce the same results.

-Conceptually, a tape looks like:

 ```json
 {